-If oliceridine is approved for IV management of moderate-to-severe acute pain, it will compete with generic IV opioid analgesics, such as morphine, hydromorphone and fentanyl.
-The analgesic effectiveness of these agents is limited by well-known adverse side effects, such as respiratory depression, nausea, vomiting, constipation, and post-operative ileus, which can be exacerbated by the way these molecules are metabolized or cleared.
-Oliceridine also may compete against, or be used in combination with, OFIRMEV® (IV acetaminophen), marketed by Mallinckrodt plc, EXPAREL® (liposomal bupivacaine), marketed by Pacira Pharmaceuticals, Inc., CALDOLOR® (IV ibuprofen), marketed by Cumberland Pharmaceuticals, DSUVIATM (sublingual sufentanil) marketed by AceIRx, and ANJESOTM (IV meloxicam), marketed by Baudax Bio, Inc. Together with generic versions of IV NSAIDs such as ketorolac, and generic versions of local anesthetics such as bupivacaine, these non-opioid analgesics are currently used in combination with opioids in the multimodal management of moderate-to-severe acute pain.
+OLINVYK is approved for use in adults for the management of acute pain severe enough to require an intravenous opioid analgesic and for whom alternative treatments are not adequate.
+We expect OLINVYK to compete with generic IV opioid analgesics, such as morphine, hydromorphone and fentanyl.
+IV opioid analgesics are limited by well-known adverse side effects, such as respiratory depression, nausea, vomiting, constipation, and post-operative ileus, which can be exacerbated by the way these molecules are metabolized or cleared.
+OLINVYK will also compete against, or be used in combination with, OFIRMEV® (IV acetaminophen), marketed by Mallinckrodt plc; EXPAREL® (liposomal bupivacaine), marketed by Pacira Pharmaceuticals, Inc.; CALDOLOR® (IV ibuprofen), marketed by Cumberland Pharmaceuticals; DSUVIATM (sublingual sufentanil) marketed by AceIRX Pharmaceuticals, Inc.; and ANJESOTM (IV meloxicam), marketed by Baudax Bio, Inc.; XARACOLLTM (bupivacaine HCL) implant, marketed by Innocoll Holdings plc; POSIMIR® (bupivacaine solution) marketed by DURECT Corporation; and ZYNRELEF® (bupivacaine and meloxicam) marketed by Heron Therapeutics, Inc. Together with generic versions of IV NSAIDs such as ketorolac and acetaminophen, and generic versions of local anesthetics such as bupivacaine, these non-opioid analgesics are currently used in combination with opioids in the multimodal management of moderate-to-severe acute pain.

-We also are aware of a number of products in mid- and late-stage clinical development that are aimed at improving the treatment of moderate-to-severe acute pain and may compete with oliceridine.
-AcelRx Pharmaceuticals, Inc. is developing ZALVISOTM, a non-invasive PCA device containing sublingual sufentanil.
-Innocoll Holdings plc., Heron Therapeutics Inc. and Durect Corporation have proprietary long acting reformulations of bupivacaine in development.
-Cara Therapeutics Inc. is developing IV and oral dose forms of a peripherally restricted K opioid receptor agonist, which has been administered in combination with mu opioids in clinical trials.
+We also are aware of a number of products in mid- and late-stage clinical development that are aimed at improving the treatment of moderate-to-severe acute pain and may compete with OLINVYK.
+AcelRx Pharmaceuticals, Inc. is developing ZALVISOTM, a noninvasive PCA device containing sublingual sufentanil, which has received approval in the European Union.
 Avenue Therapeutics, Inc. is developing an IV version of generic opioid tramadol for moderate-to-severe acute pain.

-Our oliceridine patent portfolio is wholly owned by us.
-The portfolio includes four issued U.S. patents (U.S. Patent Nos.
-8,835,488, 9,309,234, 9,642,842, and 9,849,119), which claim, among other things, oliceridine, compositions comprising oliceridine, and methods of using oliceridine.
+We wholly own the OLINVYK patent portfolio, including five issued U.S. patents (U.S. Patent Nos.
+8,835,488; 9,309,234; 9,642,842; 9,849,119 and 11,077,098), which claim, among other things, OLINVYK, compositions comprising OLINVYK, and methods of using OLINVYK.
 The issued patents are expected to expire no earlier than 2032, subject to any disclaimers or extensions, and any U.S. patent to issue in the future is also expected to expire no earlier than 2032, subject to any disclaimers or extensions.
-We also have issued patents in Australia, China, Eurasia, Europe, Hong Kong, Israel, Japan, India, South Korea, and New Zealand, which claim among other things, oliceridine, compositions comprising oliceridine and methods of making or using oliceridine.
-The foreign portfolio also includes an application that has been allowed by the European Patent Office, which claim among other things, oliceridine, compositions comprising oliceridine.
-We have patent applications pending in the United States, Europe, Japan, Israel, South Korea, Brazil, Canada, and India.
-The issued patents and patents that could issue in the future from these allowed or pending applications outside the United States are expected to expire no earlier than 2032, subject to any disclaimers or extensions.
+We also have issued patents in Australia, China, Eurasia, Europe, Hong Kong, Macau, Israel, Japan, India, South Korea, and New Zealand, which claim, among other things, OLINVYK, compositions comprising OLINVYK and methods of making or using OLINVYK.
+We have patent applications pending in the United States, Europe, Japan, Israel, Brazil, and Canada.
+The issued patents and patents that could issue in the future from these allowed or pending applications outside the United States are expected to expire no earlier to expire no earlier than 2032, subject to any disclaimers or disclaimers or extensions.
+Following the FDA approval of OLINVYK, the FDA has added four issued U.S. patents to the Orange Book of Approved Drug Products with Therapeutic Equivalence Evaluations (U.S. Patent Nos.
+8,835,488, 9,309,234, 9,642,842, and 11,077,098).
+In addition, the Company has filed Patent Term Extension applications with the United States Patent and Trademark Office that could extend the life of one of the patents until 2034.
+Finally, the FDA has designated OLINVYK as a new chemical entity, or NCE, in the Orange Book and it will therefore receive the exclusivity and protections afforded to NCE's.